nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * Gender is restricted to "male" or "female".
 Input is case-insensitive.
 * Height has units in centimetres.
 * Weight has units in kilograms.
-* Calories has units in kilocalories.
+* Calories has units in calories.
 * Date is restricted to days in a week - SUNDAY to SATURDAY.
 Input is case-insensitive.
 * Time-Period is restricted to MORNING, AFTERNOON, NIGHT.
 Input is case-insensitive.
 * Activity-Level is restricted to LOW, MODERATE, HIGH.
 Input is case-insensitive.